Back to all blogs

 Substitutes and Cooking Tips

-If you miss the crunch and colour of bell peppers, there are several gut-friendly alternatives:
+If you miss the crunch and colour of peppers, try these gut-friendly alternatives:

-- For Crunch: Use sliced celery, radishes, or water chestnuts in salads and stir-fries.
+• For Crunch: Sliced celery, radishes, or water chestnuts.

 Can Cooking Make Peppers Easier to Digest?